Federation of Indian Export Organisations: Concept

 FIEO works in partnership with various academic institutions across the country to forge better academia-industry understanding to develop quality human resource to match the requirement of international trade.
 It organises specialised training/awareness programmes, seminars, workshops for export executives and entrepreneurs with the objective to develop entrepreneurship in international trade.
 It provides option to professionals and freshers to upload their resume on FIEO website, free access to members to this niche database of professionals and freshers with knowledge of international trade for recruitment purposes, and free option to members to upload, on FIEO website, the job vacancies arising in their companies.

 Indian Trade Portal

 FIEO developed and maintains the Indian Trade Portal website to keep members updated about trade policy matters and provide assistance.
 Internationally, FIEO establishes MoUs with counterpart organisations, arranges exhibitions and catalog shows.
 It is a partner of the Enterprise Europe Network.
 A month news magazine is published about trade and commerce, with worldwide readership among exporters and importers, international agencies, policy makers, and other stakeholders.
 Weekly and monthly e-bulletins are also published.

-Ease of Logistics Portal

-Shri Piyush Goyal, Union Commerce & Industry, Consumer Affairs & Public Distribution and Textiles Minister on 27 September 2021 launched a trade facilitation portal www.easeoflogistics.com developed by FIEO to bring exporters and logistics service providers (LSPs) on a single platform.
-Exporters can post details of their container requirements directly to service providers for providing their best quotes, enabling exporters to chat, negotiate and finalize business.